Boat Registration and Licenses in Texas

 Texas Boater Requirements

-The TX Parks and Wildlife Department requires you to be 13 years old or older AND, if you were born on or after September 1, 1993, to have completed a certified boater safety course, to operate the following types of watercraft without adult supervision:
+The TX Parks and Wildlife Department requires boat operators to have completed a certified boater safety course if they were born on or after September 1, 1993.
+If you are 13 years old or older AND have a certified boater safety certificate, you may operate the following types of watercraft without adult supervision:

 - Wind-propelled watercraft (e.g. sailboats) longer than 14 ft.

-- Motorized boats with greater than 15 horsepower.
+- Motorized boats with greater than 15 HP.

 To complete the TPWD's education requirement, enroll in: